scoconno/scoconno.github.io/metaphysics/introduction/Answers.md

 ## Stop

 Are you reading this document before trying the exercises yourself?
 Acquiring critical thinking skills requires some mental exercise along the way.
 Think of playing a video game.
 You could get a cheat key to work your way easily through a level, but you'll never master the game.
-So if you had difficulty with any of the exercises, I encourage you to read Ch 1.3 again, look at my notes, and then try work out the answers by yourself before turning here.
+So if you had difficulty with any of the exercises, I encourage you to review my [notes](/metaphysics/introduction/Answers) and then try work out the answers by yourself before turning here.

 ## Exercise 1